 Check these resources:

-- Ontario Ministry of Education Parent Guides for 2015 Health & Physical Education in several languages.
+- Visit the Ministry of Education website for Elementary and Secondary Health & Physical Education parent resources.

 - It Starts with You, It Stays with Him has violence prevention resources for fathers, family members, coaches and leaders.